natanrolnik/TipsAndTricks/Index.md

 - Use aliases to ease running frequent and/or long commands
 - `xed .` - opens a Workspace (or a Project if a workspace doesn't exists) in the existing directory

 ## Apps I Can't Live Without

 ### [Pastebot](https://tapbots.com/pastebot):
 - Clipboard History: Never be afraid copying something and losing a copied content
-- Quick Paset
+- Quick Paste
 - Filters: transform clipboard data

 ### [Raycast](https://raycast.com):